plotdb/layout/README.md

     mylayout.init -> ... /* initializing ... */

+when the layout object is no longer needed, one should destroy it:

+    mylayout.destroy!

 ## Configuration

  - `autoSvg`: true if automatically create corresponding `svg` and `g` element. default true
    - even with `autoSvg` enabled, user can still prepare partial svg / g elements. `@plotdb/layout` will fill the missing parts automatically.
+ - `watchResize': true if automatically calls `update` when container resized. default true.
+   - by disabling this you will have to manually call `update` when you want to update layout.

 ## SVG styling